 Before you can buy US shares, you need to complete a US tax form and return it to us.
 You may also benefit, depending on your circumstances, from a reduced rate of withholding tax on US sourced income (such as dividends).

-Withholding Tax is generally deducted from dividends, interest payments and possibly other types of corporate action distributions paid by foreign corporations or governments.
-Withholding Tax is deducted at the point of payment and paid to the government of the country from which the payment originates (i.e. the source of the income).
-The amount of Withholding Tax that is deducted may differ from country to country and is likely to affect the value of the returns you may expect from foreign investments.
-For example, a 30% withholding tax rate is applicable to U.S. dividends.
+When dividends, interest payments or some other types of corporate settlement are made by foreign corporations or governments, Withholding Tax will usually be deducted at the point of payment and paid to the government of the country initiating that payment.
+The amount of Withholding Tax deducted can differ from country to country and will affect the value of the returns.

-If you have received foreign payments as a result of trading international securities through us, you can view how much Withholding Tax you have paid on your Consolidated Tax Certificate.
-This is available to view online.
-If you are not registered online then we can send you a Consolidated Tax Certificate by post following the end of the tax year.
+If you receive foreign payments from trading international securities through us, the amount of Withholding Tax you have paid will appear on your consolidated tax certificate, which can be viewed online.
+If you are not registered online we post this certificate to you at the end of the tax year.

 Foreign markets will involve different risks to UK markets.
 In some cases the risks will be greater.